 But it doesn’t have to be that way.
 With the right mattress and pillow for your sleeping position, body weight, and room temperature, you can continue to enjoy your well-deserved sleeping hours.

 Best mattress choice for each type of sleeper

 Side sleeping position is recommended to relieve snoring or help in digestive issues.
 It’s also shown to be good during pregnancy, as it takes off pressure from the uterus and improves healthy blood flow.

 However, there are some drawbacks to side sleeping.
 It puts a lot of pressure on the hips and shoulders.
 If you’re sleeping in a bed that’s not adequate for this position, you may start having daytime pain in your neck and shoulders.
 If that’s already the case, you may want to look for another mattress from a softer side, that could adapt to your body figure.

-The recommended type for side sleepers would be a memory foam or hybrid mattress that will provide you with a firm enough support not to add extra pressure to your spine.
+The recommended type for side sleepers would be a quality memory foam mattress or hybrid mattress that will provide you with a firm enough support not to add extra pressure to your spine.

 This responsive and supportive mattress with its high-density polyurethane layer distributes weight evenly and enhances the durability of the mattress.

 If you tend to switch sides during the night, know that this mattress provides you with a good motion isolation thanks to its springs, so you won’t be disturbing your partner.
 Additionally, the springs are helping to keep the edges strong, so you can sleep right to the edge without the fear of rolling off.

 Sleeping on your stomach also proved to be beneficial in reducing snoring, but it is especially hard on your neck since your head is positioned at a sharp angle.
 If you’re among this group of sleepers, know that soft mattresses are not your friends.
 Sorry that we had to break it for you.